Add the Web Payments SDK to the Web Client

 2. Open the application, and then choose Credentials in the left pane.

-3. At the top of the page, set the Developer Console mode to Sandbox to get a Sandbox application ID.
+3. At the top of the page, set the Developer Console mode to Sandbox to get to the Sandbox Application ID and Sandbox Access Token values.

 Important